AdobeDocs/campaign.en/help/v8/send/interaction-operators.md

 1. Go to the **[!UICONTROL Groups and named rights]** window, click **[!UICONTROL Add]** and select the **[!UICONTROL Delivery manager]** group.

-The rights assigned to the Delivery manager are/enable them to carry out the following tasks:
+The rights assigned to Delivery managers enable them to carry out the following tasks:

 * Display **[!UICONTROL Live]** environments.
 * Display and modify offer categories.
-* Approve offers if s/he is specified as one of its reviewers.
+* Approve offers if they are their reviewers.

   >[!NOTE]
   >
-  >A **Delivery manager** can only approve an offer if he/she has been declared as a reviewer during the offer configuration.
+  >**Delivery manager** can only approve an offer if they have been declared as a reviewer in the offer configuration.

 ## Permission matrix per Interaction operator {#recap-of-rights-according-to-operator}